realdennis/igcloud/README.md

 ```
 IGCLOUD is a command-line application based on python3.

+All instagram posts content will be mining.

+And analyze by it, then render to wordcloud.

 # Example
 _I use the asian star jaychou for example_
 ![](https://raw.githubusercontent.com/realdennis/igcloud/master/example/jaychou.png)